Recovery Support

 Recovery is Real.
 Hope is Essential.
 You Are Not Alone.

-Recovery is a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.
-Recovery is possible for everyone regardless of age, gender, or financial status.
+Recovery is a time of change where individuals improve their health and wellness, live an independent life, and strive to reach their full potential.
+Anyone, anywhere can recover from SUD.

-Every individual is unique with specific needs, strengths, goals, attitudes, behaviors and expectations for recovery.
-An individual’s pathway to recovery can also be unique.
+Every person is unique with specific needs, strengths, goals, attitudes, behaviors and expectations for recovery.
+An person’s pathway to recovery can also be unique.
 It may include seeking clinical help, or include connecting with community-based and peers supports, or using strengths to make healthy choices, or they may include all of these elements.

 Meeting People on Their Paths to Recovery

-New Hampshire has thriving Recovery Community Organizations (RCOs), in nearly every region of the state, run by people who experienced SUD and recovery firsthand.
-RCOs provide a safe space to help people struggling with addiction plan a path to recovery, stay engaged in the process and reduce the likelihood of a setback.
+New Hampshire has thriving Recovery Community Organizations (RCOs), in nearly every region of the state, run by people who have experienced SUD and recovery firsthand.
+RCOs provide a safe space to help people struggling with addiction plan a path to recovery, continue the process, and reduce the chance of a setback.

 RCOs can help people wherever they are in their recovery process:

-• People can connect with peers who can provide support to help strengthen their motivation to seek treatment.
+- People can connect with peers for support to help strengthen the motivation to seek treatment.

-• When people connect to both a recovery center and treatment provider at the same time, RCOs reinforce the value of sobriety and provide a social network outside of drug use.
+- When people connect to both a recovery center and treatment provider at the same time, RCOs provide support and provide a social network.

-• Centers provide overdose prevention training – including distributing the opioid overdose reversal medication naloxone (Narcan) – and help those in active use learn safer practices.
+- Centers give overdose prevention training – including handing out the opioid overdose reversal medication naloxone (Narcan) – and help those in active use learn safer practices.

 Recovery Centers Are Easy to Find